jdarcy/glupy/README.md

 The interface is a pretty minimal adaptation of the dispatches and callbacks from the C API[2] to Python, as follows:

+* Dispatch functions and callbacks must be defined on an "xlator" class derived from gluster.Translator so that they'll be auto-registered with the C translator during initialization.

 * For each dispatch or callback function you want to intercept, you define a Python function using the xxx\_fop\_t or xxx\_cbk\_t decorator.